bgveenstra/js-style-guide/README.md

 #### Prefer named functions over anonymous functions

 > This rule is particularly important in the first 2-3 weeks of the course.
-However, we should eventually introduce anonymous functions.
+However, we should eventually introduce and use anonymous functions.

 ```js
 // avoid